20 minute read

 For an Agent, the prompt is not just a query; it is the Source Code.
 It defines the agent’s identity, its permitted tools, its constraints, and its error handling logic.
 A sloppy prompt leads to a hallucinating agent.
 A structured prompt leads to a reliable autonomous system.

-2. Theoretical Frameworks for Agency
+2. What Are the Key Theoretical Frameworks for Agent Reasoning?

 Before we write prompt text, we must understand the structures we are inducing in the model.
 We are hacking the model’s autoregressive nature to simulate cognitive processes.

-2.1 ReAct (Reason + Act)
+2.1 How Does ReAct (Reason + Act) Work?

 The grandfather of all agent patterns.
 Proposed by Google Research (Yao et al., 2022).